 while Carrie wipes away tear over a video tribute featuring her son Isaiah.

-Shania Twain and Carrie Underwood were among those honored as CMT’s Artists of the Year of 2016 during a ceremony held at the Schermerhorn Symphony Center in Nashville on Wednesday, October 19.
+Shania Twain and Carrie Underwood were among those honoured as CMT’s Artists of the Year of 2016 during a ceremony held at the Schermerhorn Symphony Center in Nashville on Wednesday, October 19.
 During the event, Shania promised new music while Carrie got teary after watching a video tribute featuring her son Isaiah.

 She recalled her early days playing in bars “and some strip clubs,” before saying, “I don’t want to get off the stage right now because I’m loving this moment!
 I love music, and I hope that it carries on for many more years in my life.”